TurboWarp/extensions/docs/MasterMath/AmmoPhysics.md

 set max substeps (10) :: #0fbd8c
 ```

 This block sets the max substeps of the physics simulation.
 This can help in complicated simulations as it computes extra physics steps per frame **if necessary**.
-By default, the physics world loads with 10 max sub steps.
+By default, the physics world loads with 10 max substeps.
 If your project's deltatime is higher than your target framerate, simulation substeps are used to account for the loss in quality.
 For example:
 - Your project's target framerate is 60 FPS.
 - Your project is lagging a bit, so your delta time might be running at 33ms instead of 16ms, so you need at least 2 substeps per frame to account for the loss in simulation quality.

-Note the term "max" sub steps: It will automatically compute the substeps necessary without exceeding that value.
-In most scenarios, increasing max substeps will not provide a noticable increase in quality, it only helps when your delta time is higher than your FPS (e.g., you're lagging).
+Note the term "max" sub steps: It automatically computes the necessary substeps without exceeding that value.
+In most scenarios, increasing max substeps will not provide a noticable increase in quality, it only helps when your delta time is longer than your frame interval (e.g., you're lagging).

 ```scratch
 set gravity to x: (0) y: (-9.81) z: (0) :: #0fbd8c